oghenekparobor/my-portfolio-mobile/README.md

 - Step 5: with either your live device connected or emulator running, run "flutter run" to run the project.
 - Step 6: Enjoy the view.

+#### Design
 This portfolio is almost a reflection of my [web portfolio](https://kparobor.me/).

-The inspiration for the design of my portfolio was gotten from [dribble](https://dribbble.com/shots/6719179-Photographer-Portfolio-animation)
+The inspiration for the design of my portfolio was gotten from this [dribble](https://dribbble.com/shots/6719179-Photographer-Portfolio-animation) design by [Ihor Humeniuk](https://dribbble.com/HumeniukIhor)